Allergy Drops in Charlotte & Monroe

-There is an initial “build-up phase” that involves once-a-day dosing, beginning with a few drops from a lower concentration and gradually increasing both the drop number and the vaccine concentration over a period of several months.
-After the “build-up phase” is complete you will begin a once-a-day dosing regimen with 3 drops as the standard maintenance dose.
-This 3 drop- per-day dose will be continued for control of your allergies.
+There is an initial “build-up phase” that involves once-a-day dosing, beginning with a single drop from a lower concentration and gradually increasing both the drop number and the vaccine concentration over a period of 10 days.
+After the “build-up phase” is complete you will begin a once-a-day “maintenance” dosing regimen with 5 drops as the standard dose.
+This 5 drop- per-day dose will be continued for control of your allergies.
+If symptoms are well controlled after a year, treatment should continue.
 The usual treatment course is 3-5 years, at which time re-evaluation will be recommended.
 If you are doing well on maintenance immunotherapy, our physicians will want to see you in the clinic about every 6-12 months for a brief follow-up visit.

 How will the drops be administered?